fanf2/draft-dprive-aadot/draft.md

   1. Performance: we don't want the extra queries to slow down resolution too much;

+  2. Scalability: is encryption configured per nameserver? per zone?

-  2. Authentication: DNSSEC does not protect delegation NS records or glue address records;
+  3. Authentication: DNSSEC does not protect delegation NS records or glue address records;

-  3. DNS data model: we ought to re-use existing RRtypes according to their intended purpose;
+  4. DNS data model: we ought to re-use existing RRtypes according to their intended purpose;

-  4. DNS extensibility: make use of well-oiled upgrade points and avoid changes that have a track record of very slow deployment;
+  5. DNS extensibility: make use of well-oiled upgrade points and avoid changes that have a track record of very slow deployment;

-  5. EPP compatibility: a zone's delegation is usually managed via the Extensible Provisioning Protocol [@?RFC5730] [@?RFC5731] [@?RFC5732] so any changes need to work with EPP.
+  6. EPP compatibility: a zone's delegation is usually managed via the Extensible Provisioning Protocol [@?RFC5730] [@?RFC5731] [@?RFC5732] so any changes need to work with EPP.